Albert Mohler: Career

 In addition to his presidency at SBTS, Mohler was the host of The Albert Mohler Program, a nationwide radio show "devoted to engaging contemporary culture with Christian beliefs."
 He currently produces a weekday podcast on the news, The Briefing, in which he provides commentary on current events from a Christian point of view, often providing a historical background as well.
 He also regularly broadcasts interviews with various different people on a podcast called Thinking in Public.
 He is former vice chairman of the board of Focus on the Family and a member of the Council on Biblical Manhood and Womanhood.
 Mohler has presented lectures or addresses at a variety of conservative evangelical universities.

 Mohler served as editor of The Christian Index, the biweekly newsletter of the Georgia Baptist Convention.
 From 1985 to 1993 he was Associate Editor of the bi-monthly Preaching Magazine.
 Mohler also served on the Advisory Council for the 2001 English Standard Version (ESV) of the Bible.
 Mohler previously blogged on Crosswalk.com, a web site maintained by Salem Web Network of Richmond, Virginia.
 Mohler currently blogs on his website, where his podcasts can also be listened to for free.

 In 2018, Mohler labeled turmoil in the Southern Baptist Convention as the SBC's "own horrifying #MeToo moment" and said it stemmed from "an unorganized conspiracy of silence" about sexual misconduct and abuse.
 He wrote that the SBC's "issues are far deeper and wider" than the controversy surrounding Paige Patterson, who'd been moved that day from president to president emeritus of Southwestern Baptist Theological Seminary.

-In early 2019, explosive newspaper reports of sexual abuse by church leaders and volunteers shook the Southern Baptist Convention, and Mohler called for independent third-party investigations.
+In early 2019, reports of sexual abuse by church leaders and volunteers shook the Southern Baptist Convention, and Mohler called for independent third-party investigations.
 Just days after the Houston Chronicle's 2019 report of allegations of hundreds of sexual abuse cases (some of which were not reported to law enforcement), Mohler apologized in an interview with the newspaper for supporting a religious leader who was accused of helping conceal sexual abuses at his former church.
 Some have lauded Mohler, while others have questioned the timing and motivations of these comments.
 One day after Mohler's remarks to the Houston Chronicle, his Southern Baptist Theological Seminary office released a related statement by him.